pycontw/facebook_page_insights_client/README.md

 ### Somehow FB will return invalid data sometimes

-It is not much stable and plrease try again.
+FB API is not very stable and plrease try again.

 ## Development